aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 Data types seem boring until they're not.
 The difference between a ZIP code as a number and a ZIP code as a category is the difference between a working model and a $50M toilet paper order.

-In Chapter 3, we'll dive into file formats - JSON's lies, Parquet's promises, and Arrow's revolution.
-We'll explore why that "simple CSV" is anything but, and why the format you store data in matters almost as much as the data itself.
+You now understand that a ZIP code isn't a number and a date isn't a string.
+But here's the next layer of betrayal: even when your types are *perfect*, the *format* you store them in can lie about what's inside.
+Chapter 3 is about how JSON pretends numbers are numbers (they're not), why that "simple CSV" is anything but, and why Parquet might save your analytics team's sanity.

 Until then, go audit your data types.
 Yes, right now.
 I promise you'll find something that makes you question everything.